UOR Framework Overview

 Core Ideas

 The ring substrate Ring is the algebraic foundation: Z/(2^n)Z — integers modulo 2^n.
-At quantum level n=8 this is the byte ring (Z/256Z), familiar from computer arithmetic.
+At Witt level n=8 this is the byte ring (Z/256Z), familiar from computer arithmetic.

 Two involutions generate the structure: